 - Communications: We retain communications with you to provide customer support, maintain records of our interactions, and comply with legal obligations.

-- Training Records: We retain records of your participation in our training Services to provide ongoing support, track your progress, and improve our Services.
+- Service Records: We retain records of your participation in Bootcamps, coaching sessions, mock interviews, consultations, assessments, practice modules, Credit redemptions, Value-Added Services, Networking Assistant searches and interactions, and other Services to provide ongoing support, track your progress, maintain purchase and service history, secure the Services, enforce usage limits, and improve our Services.

-- AI Machine Learning: We may retain and use personal information for the purposes of developing and improving our artificial intelligence (AI) models through machine learning.
-This information will be processed in a manner consistent with this Privacy Policy and applicable legal requirements, including deidentification (to the extent possible) and security measures to protect your data.
+- AI Machine Learning: We may retain and use personal information, including information provided by registered users and information contained in Networking Assistant Outputs, for the purposes of developing and improving our artificial intelligence (AI) models through machine learning.
+This information will be processed in a manner consistent with this Privacy Policy (including the opt-outs described in Section 7) and applicable legal requirements, including deidentification (to the extent possible) and security measures to protect your data.
+Personal information subject to a verified opt-out, removal, or deletion request is excluded from future model training as described in Section 7.
 Any personal information used for machine learning will be stored securely and will not be disclosed in a manner that identifies you as an individual, except as permitted by law.

 - Marketing Preferences: We retain records of your marketing preferences until you opt-out or request deletion.